 - * develop northern region jazz players and singers

 - * widen the audience for jazz in Leeds

 - We aim to get a balance of music - international, national and regional, contemporary jazz, swing, improv, big bands, blues, singers, younger bands, jazz veterans.
-We are definitely NOT a "residency" for any one musician or groups of musicians.
+We are definitely not a "residency" for any one musician or group.

 What do we do?